Heino Falcke

-Heino Falcke (born 26 September 1966) is a German Dutch professor of radio astronomy and astroparticle physics at the Radboud University Nijmegen.
-He was a winner of the 2011 Spinoza Prize.
+Heino Falcke (born 26 September 1966 in Cologne) is a German professor of radio astronomy and astroparticle physics at the Radboud University Nijmegen (Netherlands).
 His main field of study is black holes, and he is the originator of the concept of the 'black hole shadow'.
-In 2013, a team under his lead earned a 14 million euro research grant from the European Research Council to further studies of black holes.
 In 2019, Falcke announced the first Event Horizon Telescope results at the EHT Press Conference in Brussels.

 Career

-Falcke was born in Cologne, Germany in 1966.
-He studied physics at the University of Cologne from 1986 to 1987, and then at the University of Bonn from 1987 where he graduated with a Diploma (equivalent to a master's degree) in Physics in 1992.
+Falcke studied physics at the University of Cologne from 1986 to 1987, and then at the University of Bonn from 1987 where he graduated with a Diploma (equivalent to a master's degree) in Physics in 1992.
 He subsequently obtained a PhD degree in Astronomy summa cum laude in 1994 from the University of Bonn.

-Falcke subsequently worked as a scientist for the Max Planck Institute for Radio Astronomy in Bonn, the University of Maryland, and the University of Arizona.
+Falcke subsequently worked as a scientist for the Max Planck Institute for Radio Astronomy in Bonn (1995–1995), the University of Maryland (1995–1997), and the University of Arizona (1999).
 He was conferred a Habilitation by the University of Bonn in 2000.

-Falcke won the Ludwig Biermann Award for young astronomers of the German Astronomische Gesellschaft in 2000.
+From 2000 to 2003, he was a staff scientist at the Max Planck Institute for Radio Astronomy in Bonn.

-In 2003, he became adjunct professor of Radio Astronomy and Astroparticle physics at Radboud University Nijmegen.
+In 2003, Falcke became adjunct professor of Radio Astronomy and Astroparticle physics at Radboud University Nijmegen.
 He also started working for ASTRON, the radio astronomy institute of the Netherlands.
 In 2007, he became a full professor at Nijmegen.

-In 2006, Falcke won the Academy Prize of the Berlin-Brandenburg Academy of Sciences and Humanities.

-Falcke received an Advanced Research Grant of the European Research Council of 3.5 million euro in 2008.
-In 2011, he was one of three winners of the Dutch Spinoza Prize and received a 2.5 million euro grant.
-The organization presenting the award, the Netherlands Organisation for Scientific Research, praised Falcke for providing new insights regarding black holes.
-They also called him one of the leading forces behind the radio telescope LOFAR.
-Falcke worked on the design of the telescope.